mila-iqia/ivado-mila-dl-school-2019/README.md

 All lectures are given in-person.
 Each lecture is followed by a tutorial.
 These tutorials are complementary to the lectures and apply concepts that have been covered throughout the school.

-You will find on this github repo all tutorials in the [tutorials]() folder.
+You will find in this github repo all tutorials in the [tutorials]() folder.
 Each tutorial will be presented in two formats:

 * one `TODO` format, in which templates are provided but code is left out for you to complete;
 * one `Solutions` format where the suggested solutions to the tutorials are presented;